AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/development-guidelines.md

 ---
 title: Diretrizes de desenvolvimento do AEM as a Cloud Service
-description: Conheça as diretrizes para o desenvolvimento AEM as a Cloud Service e sobre as formas importantes com que ele difere das AEM locais e AEM no AMS.
+description: Conheça as diretrizes para desenvolvimento no AEM as a Cloud Service e as principais diferenças em relação ao AEM local e ao AEM no AMS.
 exl-id: 94cfdafb-5795-4e6a-8fd6-f36517b27364
 source-git-commit: 5a8d66c2ca2bed664d127579a8fdbdf3aa45c910
 workflow-type: tm+mt
 source-wordcount: '2591'
-ht-degree: 2%
+ht-degree: 4%

 ---